MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ##### Case Study 1 (WannaCry Ransomware Attack)

-###### What Happened
+###### What Happened?
 On the 12th of May 2017, a computer virus began to infect computers worldwide, this virus was called 'WannaCry'.
 WannaCry is a type of virus called 'Ransomware' that is designed to hold a person's data hostage by threatening to delete it or encrypting it.
 In the case of WannaCry, it did both.
 (However no reports of permanent data deletion were recorded after the attack had ended).
-Once WannaCry had encrypted a person's data, the virus demanded a payment to be made of $300 in bitcoin and if not paid within 21 days, it doubled to $600.
+Once WannaCry had encrypted a person's data, the virus demanded a payment to be made of $300 in bitcoin and if not paid within 14 days, it doubled to $600.

 The virus spread using a backdoor in older windows systems tbat was exposed by the US government after they admited to having knowledge of hundereds of unpatched vulnerabilities in a variety of systems.
 The reason this backdoor vulnerability hadnt been patched is because the most affected operating system, Windows XP, was beyond if service life and had stopped recieving updates from Microsoft in 2011.
 This lwft the operating system very vulnerable to new viruses snd attacks.

 While most personal computers no longer run Windows XP, many older businesses and organisations have not upgraded theor operating system and still run Windows XP despite the security issues it brings.
 This was the main reason that WannaCry was able to cause so much damage and disruption in such a small length of time.
+The organisation that was most affected by the attack and thst was also the most talked about is tbe British National Health Service (NHS).
+The attsck crippled the NHS and affected their patient records and appointment logs so many who had scheduled appointments were delayed while the attack was dealt with.

+###### How Was It Stopped?
+On the 19th of May 2017

 ##### Case Study 2 (